mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 A timeline shows you when the vulnerability status has changed and allows you to comment on a change.

+## Create an issue for a vulnerability

+To resolve a vulnerability may require source code changes or other work.
+To track the required work you can create an issue.
+The default is to create a GitLab issue.
+However, if [Jira integration](../../project/integrations/jira_integrations.md) is enabled on the project, the issue is created in Jira.
+Note that when Jira integration is enabled, GitLab issues are not available.

-## Create a GitLab issue for a vulnerability
+### Create a GitLab issue for a vulnerability

 To create a GitLab issue for a vulnerability: